uwescience/SQL-geospatial-tutorial/_episodes/03-queries.md

 ## Issuing your first queries

 Queries can be issued to the database in many different ways.
-Here we'll use the SQL query window in pg_admin.
+Here we'll use the SQL query window in DBeaver.
 This is a great way to test out ideas before implementing your SQL queries in a script.

 <br>
 1. click on the "SQL Editor" button: